HartharnSam/HartharnSam.github.io/_pages/animations.md

 # Plotting Improvements
 It can improve the look of plots greatly to carry out the following edits:
 -	Set an appropriate font size for the plot
 -	Use LaTeX interpreter for the labels.
-To implement this encapsulate any text you want to look “latex-y” in $$ - e.g. `xlabel('$x$ - horizontal')`;.
-Typically you’d then have to also include `'interpreter', 'latex'` in the brackets, but my later code does this work for you…
+To implement this encapsulate any text you want to look `latex-y` in $$ - e.g. `xlabel('$x$ - horizontal')`;.
+Typically you'd then have to also include `'interpreter', 'latex'` in the brackets, but my later code does this work for you:
 -	Outline the axis (box on)
--	Turn the toolbar visibility off, so you don’t ruin your movie by running your mouse over it
+-	Turn the toolbar visibility off, so you don't ruin your movie by running your mouse over it
 -	Set line widths to slightly thicker (1.5 pt)
 I always want to do this, so have a simple script I run that does it all for me `figure_print_format(gcf);`